luhsand/recipes_duration_etc_predict_rating/README.md

+# Investigation on the Relationship between Recipe Cooking Duration and Its Rating

-# Cooking?
+## Cooking?
 I'm not good.
-# Hope It Doesn't Take Too Long.
+## Hope It Doesn't Take Too Long.
-# Better Yet, Nutritious Too.
+## Better Yet, Nutritious Too.
 - by Sandy Nguyen

 ---